Moreholidays December Noodle Ring Day

 How to Celebrate National Cocoa Day

-It’s fun and easy to celebrate National Hot Cocoa Day.
+Certainly, it’s fun and easy to celebrate National Hot Cocoa Day.
 Grab your favorite mug, fill it with hot cocoa, or hot chocolate, and enjoy.
 Oh, don’t forget the marshmallows.
 You can also:

 • Make it for others.